UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Experiment

 \textbf{(2) Stage~II consistently improves over Stage~I, especially at top ranks.} The gains are observed across all five benchmarks: R@10 on FashionIQ (Avg.) improves by +3.63\% in absolute terms ($42.38\%{\to}46.01\%$), R@1 on CIRR by +7.83\% ($40.10\%{\to}47.93\%$), mAP@5 on CIRCO by +8.12\% ($34.97\%{\to}43.09\%$), R@5 on MT-FashionIQ (Avg.) by +3.6\% ($51.0\%{\to}54.6\%$), and R@1 on WebVid-CoVR by +3.81\% ($62.96\%{\to}66.77\%$).
-The particularly large gain on CIRCO suggests that the MLLM-guided dual-level reranking is especially effective at disambiguating among multiple plausible ground truths.
+Meanwhile, the gains at R@50 are consistently modest (\eg, $+0.22\%$ on CIRR and $+0.48\%$ on WebVid-CoVR), which indicates that Stage~I already places most relevant targets within the top-50 and that Stage~II mainly reorders the head of the ranking, pushing targets from mid positions into the very top.
+The particularly large gain on CIRCO further suggests that the MLLM-guided dual-level reranking is especially effective at disambiguating among multiple plausible ground truths.

-\textbf{(3) Treating the MLLM as a query embedder generalizes better than using it as a captioner.} Training-free methods such as LDRE, CIReVL, SEIZE, OSrCIR, AutoCIR, and CoTMR leverage powerful MLLMs, either closed-source (\eg, GPT series) or large open-source models (\eg, Qwen2-VL-72B), as query reasoners to generate target descriptions.
+\textbf{(3) Treating the MLLM as a query embedder generalizes better than using it as a captioner.} Training-free methods such as LDRE, CIReVL, OSrCIR, AutoCIR, CoTMR, and G-MIXER leverage powerful MLLMs, either closed-source (\eg, GPT series) or large open-source models (\eg, Qwen2-VL-72B), as query reasoners to generate target descriptions.
 While these methods benefit from strong multimodal reasoning, they exhibit inconsistent cross-dataset performance.
-For instance, SEIZE ranks 2nd on FashionIQ but falls to mid-tier on CIRCO, and CoTMR ranks 4th on FashionIQ yet drops further on CIRCO.
+For instance, on FashionIQ (Avg.)
+G-MIXER and CoTMR trail our UniCVR (Stage~II) by $4.32$ and $5.38$ points ($50.85$ and $49.79$ vs. $55.17$), yet this gap widens to $11.30$ and $10.86$ points in mAP@5 on CIRCO ($31.79$ and $32.23$ vs. $43.09$).
 By contrast, UniCVR achieves top performance consistently across all benchmarks without any task-specific prompts, demonstrating that bypassing the query-to-text bottleneck improves generalization across diverse downstream tasks.
+Notably, this is achieved with a query reasoner that is \emph{smaller} than those of several baselines, indicating that the advantage lies in how the MLLM is used rather than in its capacity.